 To address these challenges, researchers recommend several strategies:

-Professional development for educators plays a crucial role in enhancing faculty expertise in interdisciplinary zoology education.
-Regular workshops and interdisciplinary training programs equip instructors with the necessary skills to effectively integrate multiple disciplines into their teaching (Harvie, 2020).
-Expanding access to continuous professional learning opportunities can help educators overcome knowledge gaps, fostering a more engaging and comprehensive learning environment for students.
+Professional development of educators plays a crucial role in enhancing faculty expertise in interdisciplinary zoology education.
+Regular workshops and interdisciplinary training programs equip instructors with the skills necessary to effectively integrate multiple disciplines into their teaching (Harvie, 2020).
+Expanding access to continuous professional learning opportunities can help educators overcome knowledge gaps and foster more engaging and comprehensive learning environments for students.

-Flexible curriculum design is essential for integrating interdisciplinary learning into zoology education.
+A flexible curriculum design is essential for integrating interdisciplinary learning into zoology education.
 By offering elective modules in physics, chemistry, and bioinformatics, institutions can enable students to explore complementary disciplines without overburdening their core coursework (Chhablani, 2024).
-This approach fosters a customized learning experience, equipping students with diverse scientific competencies needed for modern research and industry applications.
+This approach fosters a customized learning experience by equipping students with the diverse scientific competencies needed for modern research and industrial applications.

-Investment in technology is crucial for enhancing interdisciplinary education in zoology.
+Investment in technology is crucial to enhance interdisciplinary education in zoology.
 Universities should prioritize funding for laboratory equipment, simulation software, and virtual learning platforms to facilitate hands-on scientific exploration and cross-disciplinary collaboration (Tafa et al., 2011).
-Such investments ensure that students gain practical experience with advanced research tools, preparing them for the evolving demands of modern science.
+Such investments ensure that students gain practical experience with advanced research tools and prepare them to meet the evolving demands of modern science.

-Collaborative learning models play a vital role in interdisciplinary education by fostering cross-departmental collaborations and student-led projects.
-These initiatives enhance problem-solving skills and promote deeper engagement with multiple scientific disciplines, preparing students for real-world challenges (Nagle, 2013).
-By working together across fields, students develop a more integrated understanding of biology and related sciences.
+Collaborative learning models play a vital role in interdisciplinary education by fostering cross-departmental collaboration and student-led projects.
+These initiatives enhance problem-solving skills, promote deeper engagement with multiple scientific disciplines, and prepare students for real-world challenges (Nagle, 2013).
+By working together across fields, students can develop a more integrated understanding of biology and related sciences.

-By implementing these strategies, educators can bridge disciplinary gaps and create a more holistic, dynamic approach to zoology education that reflects the complexity of biological sciences in the 21st century.
+By implementing these strategies, educators can bridge disciplinary gaps and create a more holistic, dynamic approach to zoology education that reflects the complexity of the biological sciences in the 21st century.

 3. Materials and Methods